bcmclean/TherapistJen/README.md

 Proceed to use TherapistJen to aid you in the maintenance of your mental health.

-#Dependencies:
+# Dependencies:
 re, cherrypy, pyodbc, spacy, random, heapq, spellchecker, itemgetter, summarize

-#Components:
+# Components:
-The functionality of the program is divided into four sections:
+The functionality of the program is divided into five sections:

 Web-based Platform Use - located in the "static" folder